+Ideologies", which will enable to further sustain their knowledge and skills.
 Risk taking: Describe how the project has responded to risks that threatened the achievement of results.
 Identify any new risks that have emerged since the last report.
-(1500 character limit) Some of these women are continuing engagement within new PVE project "Communities Resilient to Violent Ideologies", which will enable to further sustain their knowledge and skills.
-While radicalization and violent extremism are a highly recognized challenge/phenomenon in Kyrgyzstan, practice has shown methodological and institutional frames of PVE are still at the nascent stage in the country.
+(1500 character limit) While radicalization and violent extremism are a highly recognized challenge/phenomenon in Kyrgyzstan, practice has shown methodological and institutional frames of PVE are still at the nascent stage in the country.
 Such circumstances require extensive consultations with both governmental agencies and non-governmental organizations towards visioning/formulating implementation strategies to ensure greater impact of project resulting in further perspectives.
 One of the project risk was that the project will not be able to access closed groups of women.
 Systematic and close collaboration with women, their families and male religious leaders allowed to reach out those women.
 Gender equality: In the reporting period, which activities have taken place with a specific focus on addressing issues of gender equality or women's empowerment?
 (1500 character limit) Women and girls empowerment and addressing the issues of gender equality are the main areas of work of the project.
 Women and girls were empowered as the result of two rounds of Women Leadership Schools and PVE initiatives.
 Local authorities, police and other stakeholders have acknowledged the role of women and girls on the issue of PVE and peace building, which has been confirmed by a number of cases, when local authorities approached women and girls for their support on certain issues related to PVE, mobilization, and development.
 As the result of PVE initiatives, several young girls and women decided to acquire a profession and study at the university.
-The project encourages women to participate in public life, organize events independently and recognize their role as agents for PVE.
+The project encouraged women to participate in public life, organize events independently and recognize their role as agents for PVE.
 Other: Are there any other issues concerning project implementation that you want to share, including any capacity needs of the recipient organizations?
 (1500 character limit)

-1.3 INDICATOR BASED PERFORMANCE ASSESSMENT: Using the Project Results Framework as per the approved project document or any amendments-provide an update on the achievement of key indicators at both the outcome and output level in the table below (if your project has more indicators than provided in the table, select the most relevant ones with most relevant progress to highlight).
+1.3 INDICATOR BASED PERFORMANCE ASSESSMENT: Using the Project Results Framework as per the approved project document or any amendments- provide an update on the achievement of key indicators at both the outcome and output level in the table below (if your project has more indicators than provided in the table, select the most relevant ones with most relevant progress to highlight).
 Where it has not been possible to collect data on indicators, state this and provide any explanation.
 Provide gender and age disaggregated data.
 (300 characters max per entry)